01 October 2021

 What you get after the design stage

 - UX wireframes — the backbone of your entire project layout.
-These deliverables allow all stakeholders to agree on where the information will be placed before the developers build the interface out with code.
+These deliverables allow all stakeholders to agree on where the information will be placed before the educational game developers build the interface out with code.

 - Prototype — demonstrates the proper placement of the interface.
 It gives the customer a complete idea of how the site will look like in the final result.